kenaryn/memoranda/scala_memorandum.md

 # FP
 - Data are never modified, but only *transformed* from one format to another.
-- FP applications only consist of *immutable data* and *pure functions* (*i.e.* neither read or write from/to outside world, pure fonctions have no side effects).
+- FP applications only consist of *immutable data* and *pure functions* (*i.e.* neither read or write from/to outside world, pure fonctions have no side effects, no hidden states issues, etc.).
+No pure function can modify a state outside its scope!

+- An impure function can return a different value each time it is called (*e.g.* prompt a user for his name).

+## Immutability
+Immutable objects are automatically **thread-safe** and have no race-conditions issues.
+Also, they can never exist in unknown or undesirable state because of an exception.

 ### Object companion / apply